depado/articles/pages/qor-admin-tips-and-tricks.md

 writing your business rules as part of your admin interface.
 So we can prevent someone from modifying one of our products and set the price to $0 (or 0€, or whatever the currency, you get my point).
 Or prevent data loss.
 Or set specific behavior for certain fields.
-The admin interface use case is then completely different of a dashboard that does only "read" operations to generate insights like [Metabase](https://www.metabase.com/) (which is an amazing tool too!).
+The admin interface use-case is then completely different from a dashboard that does only "read" operations to generate insights like [Metabase](https://www.metabase.com/) (which is an amazing tool too!).

 So QOR Admin is a component of the QOR stack.
 And the great news is: You don't